bitmax-exchange/api-doc/README.md

 * `symbol` - a valid symbol or null.
 Example `symbol=ETH-BTC`
 * `n`      - number of orders to return. `n` is currently limited to 50 or fewer.
 Example `n=10`

-Successful response: List of all your orders history.
+Successful response: list of all your orders history, (current open orders are not included.)

     {
         'code': 0,